DEEP DIVE

 What surprised me

-But the point stands: if you have an idea and Claude, you can build almost anything.
-You just need to be willing to follow instructions and not panic when something breaks.
+You need to be willing to follow instructions, answer questions, and not panic when something breaks.

 Something always breaks.
 Claude fixes it.